hyosung11/Launch-School/Courses/journal.md

    * I should have a good chunk of the day today while the kids are in school to study.
 The kids notice things that are on my screen.

 10:31 I reviewed and practiced some problems and discovered that I don't understand the difference between nested function not using the surrounding context and function as argument losing surrounding context.

+13:16 I learned about how to use `super` inside a subtype to call the method of the parent in the study session with Allison.